 - 2 tablespoons sugar (or brown sugar)

-- 1 tablespoon corn syrup (or honey)
+- 1 tablespoon honey (or more sugar)

 - 2 tablespoons sesame oil